eslachance/dithcord/README.md

 ## Credits

 - @Jagrosh#4824 : For coming up with the name "Dithcord".
+- @Trippeh#1782 for great work on the logo
 - My trusted allies on Discord for pushing me to succeed